persado/persado.github.io/_posts/2020-01-22-speed-up-rspec-boot-time.md

 ## Intro

-TDD is a very enjoyable way to code, always getting quick feedback that what you're doing is most likely correct, and able to check for regressions very quickly.
-The issue then becomes when your Specs take longer to run, or in our case, longer to boot up.
+TDD is a very enjoyable way to code, as a way of always receiving rapid feedback that what you're doing is most likely correct while checking for regressions very quickly.
+The issue then becomes when your Specs take longer to run, or in our case, boot up.

 For example, a standard unit test for one of our Models.